melaniebrgr/starwars-lonely-starship/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-## Guide to the Starships of StarWars
+## Guide to the Starships of Star Wars